PaddlePaddle/Paddle/doc/design/parameters_in_cpp.md

 `Parameters` is a concept we designed in Paddle V2 API. `Parameters` is a container of parameters, and make Paddle can shared parameter between topologies.
 We described usages of `Parameter` in [api.md](./api.md).

-We used Python to implement Parameters when disigning V2 API before.
+We used Python to implement Parameters when designing V2 API before.
 There are several defects for current implementation:
 * We just use `memcpy` to share Parameters between topologies, but this is very inefficient.
 * We did not implement share Parameters while training.
 We just trigger `memcpy` when start training.